 The majority of slow-wave sleep (SWS) occurs in the first third of the night, while the majority of REM (and most dreams) occurs in the last third of the night.

-Figure 1.2: Typical sleep pattern of a young human adult.1
+Figure 1.2: Typical sleep pattern of a young human adult.27

-Normal adults sleep an average of 7.5 hours per night, but this varies from about 6 to 9 hours per night; more extreme values of between 4 and 10 hours have been reported in rare cases.
-Healthy sleepers can experience up to 10 short arousals (i.e., on the order of seconds) per sleep hour.
-These arousals are often associated with body movements and are typically forgotten — unless they last for a few minutes, or something unusual occurs during the arousals (or is associated with them), like a specific sound or odor.
+The National Sleep Foundation recommends that adults aged 26-64 sleep 7 to 9 hours per night, and adults aged 65 and older sleep 7-8 hours per night28.
+Healthy sleepers can experience up to 10 short arousals (i.e., awakenings on the order of just seconds long) per sleep hour.
+These arousals are often associated with some body movements and are typically forgotten — so one is totally unaware of any awakenings in the morning — unless they last for a few minutes, or something unusual occurs during the arousals (or are associated with them), like a specific sound or odor.